←Back to Blog

 Product Update

-Kling 3 References, Better Uploads, Model Tools, and Export Fixes: What's New at Uwear
+Demo Avatars, Kling 3 References, Better Uploads, and Export Fixes: What's New at Uwear

-What's New at Uwear: Kling 3 reference attachments, better clothing uploads, export fixes, model tools, and agent chat polish
+What's New at Uwear: demo avatars, Kling 3 reference attachments, better clothing uploads, export fixes, and model tools

-This week was about making Uwear Studio more reliable for real fashion production work: better AI fashion video control, fewer large-image upload failures, cleaner image downloads, improved model setup, and smoother agent workflows.
+This week was about making Uwear Studio faster to evaluate and more reliable for real fashion production work: new demo avatars for AI fashion model testing, better AI fashion video control, fewer large-image upload failures, cleaner image downloads, improved model setup, and smoother agent workflows.

 What shipped